jgcobb3/vagrant-geoserver/README.md

     └── Vagrantfile
 	```

-5. In the top level directory with the `Vagrantfile` bring up the virtual machine at the command line.
+4. In the top level directory with the `Vagrantfile` bring up the virtual machine at the command line.

    `vagrant up`

    At this point Vagrant will start the virtual machine and begin provisioning it with Ansible.
 Depending on internet connection speeds, installation and downloading of all dependencies could take some time.

-6. Once the machine finishes provisioning, you can verify that Accumulo and HDFS are running by navigating to their web UIs.
+5. Once the machine finishes provisioning, you can verify that Geoserver is running by navigating to their web UI.
    - Geoserver: http://localhost:8080

+   The default username is 'admin' and password is 'geoserver'

 ## Attribution